davidxcheng/utf-8-illustrator/README.md

 ## Local development

-To run it on `http://localhost:8000`:
+For local development on `http://localhost:8000`, first run `npm install` and then:

 ```
-npm install
-npm run dev
+npm run dev &
+tsc --watch &
 ```

+Note to self: list background tasks with `jobs` and use `kill %{jobId}` to stop a task.